dgp1130/ng-route-mfe/README.md

 will without affecting the proxy server or any other MFE.
 It's only when adding a new claim outside `/mfe1/**`, such as `/some/other/route` where the proxy server needs to be updated to route correctly.

+## `baseHref`

+Handling the `<base href="...">` tag correctly and configuring the router was a bit tricky to get right.
+Ultimately it works with a combination of:

+* `baseHref: "/mfe{1,2}/` in `application` builder (trailing slash is load bearing).
+* `{ provide: APP_BASE_HREF, useValue: '/' }` for the router at runtime.

+This repo also overwrites the build configuration with `baseHref: "/"` when running from a devserver.
+The reason for this is because MFE1 needs to support rendering the `/` path.
+If we left `baseHref: "/mfe1/"` for the devserver, it would 302 redirect from `/` to `/mfe1`, and the `/` route wouldn't be accessible via SSR.
+Using `baseHref: "/"` for devserver builds avoids this.

+One small downside is that in production, assets such as `main.js`, `styles.css`, etc. are hosted at `/mfe{1,2}/*`, which is critical for ensuring MFE assets don't conflict with each other.
+However the devserver hosts the same content at `/*`. `servePath: "/mfe{1,2}"` in the devserver configuration would fix this, but then it would be misaligned with `baseHref` and fail to load assets correctly.
+Ultimately having the devserver and production server host these assets at different paths doesn't really matter, Angular still loads them correctly.
+It's just a weird inconsistency.